-Bulgaria rings in the New Year with the rest of the world on January 1st.
-If you're in Sofia, head to Batenburg Square, where annual performances are held in honor of this holiday.
+Bulgaria rings in the New Year with the rest of the world on January 1.
+If you're in Sofia, the capital, head to Batenburg Square, where annual performances are held in honor of this holiday.

 Liberation of Bulgaria Day celebrates the establishment of the Bulgarian state in 1878.
-This holiday is marked with public ceremonies.
+This holiday, like other similar ones in different countries around the world, is marked with public ceremonies.

 Bulgaria's Labor Day has been celebrated since the middle of the 20th century and is marked as a day of rest.

-This day is also known as the Day of Slavonic Alphabet and Culture and the Day of Saints Cyril and Methodius.
-This day celebrates the Cyrillic alphabet and its developers, Cyril and Methodius.
-In the 9th century, these two Greek monks created this alphabet, a form of which is still in use today in Bulgaria.
+This day is also known as the Day of Slavonic Alphabet and Culture and the Saints Cyril and Methodius Day.
+This unusual holiday celebrates the Cyrillic alphabet and its developers, Cyril and Methodius.
+In the ninth century, these two Greek monks created the Cyrillic alphabet, a form of which is still in use today in Bulgaria.

 This day celebrates the unification of Bulgaria with the province of Eastern Rumelia in the 19th century.
 The unification almost doubled Bulgaria's size.
-The day is marked with public ceremonies.
+As with other national holidays dealing with borders and origin, the day is honored with public ceremonies.